-Long-term (6-9 months) residential substance abuse and mental health programs in Iowa and Nebraska for women with children.
+Long-term (6-9 months) residential substance use and mental health programs in Iowa and Nebraska for women with children.
 The program preserves and strengthens the mother-child attachment while providing housing, treatment, therapy, and support for the women and their children.

 Recreational, social, and nutritional programming to meet the needs of seniors over the age of 55.
 The Center offers a sponsored lunch for those 60 and older, monthly musical entertainment, weekly activities, and transportation.
 There is no cost for membership.

 Licensed mental health therapists provide face-to-face risks assessments for at-risk individuals with mental health and/or substance abuse needs.